Stephen Varble: Artistic career

-Varble stepped away from performance art around 1977, and instead began working on a video epic titled Journey to the Sun'.
-The video remains unfinished, but hours of footage were filmed, mainly within his and Cahill’s apartment.
+Varble stepped away from performance art around 1977, and instead began working on a video epic titled Journey to the Sun.
+The video remains unfinished, but hours of footage were filmed, mainly within his and Cahill's apartment.
 Its music includes compositions by his long-time friend Robert Savage and music Varble composed himself on an early home synthesizer, the Alpha Syntauri.
 The work is an homage to Greta Garbo, with whom Varble identified.
+He dubbed himself and his fellow creatives "The Happy Arts School of Manuscript Illumination" because he characterized his work as having a vivid relationship between words and images reminiscent of Medieval manuscripts.
 The surviving tapes of Varble's Journey to the Sun project are archived and distributed by the Video Data Bank at the School of the Art Institute of Chicago.
 During his more reclusive period, he also produced several line drawings.
 Many of them included use of vitamins and enemas, perhaps showing that Varble was aware of his declining health.
 From these drawings, Varble also produced a series of Xerox works to be distributed freely and cheaply.

+In the late 1970s, Varble shifted his focus from performance art to drawing and video; he did this in attempts to make art that could be universally distributed easily and for free.
+He did this be using a xerox machine (a form of photocopier), by making drawing and reproducing them as xerographic prints.
+Varble used his drawings to explore the same topics as his performance art, which include issues of sexuality, gender identity, and the human body, though these drawings are a much softer and personal way of discussing these topics.
+None of his drawing depict gendered figures, instead they are seen as highlighting alternative of the gender binary's construction of a man and woman figure/body type.
+In these pieces he depicts the human form in a very feminine way with features like, overly defined hips, breasts, and legs while also containing masculine features like, muscular and broad shoulders, strong jaw lines, and facial hair; with the coupling of these features we are not seeing exactly/perfectly a male or female form.
+During this time he was also working on a video installation, titled Journey to the Sun.
+He created this in hopes to distribute this as "video books".
+This video piece, creates a fantasy world that gives insight to how Varble viewed the openness of gender.

+Varble frequently used guerrilla tactics to convey his art, accustoming himself to the norms of a 1970s New York.
+Despite his involvement in Andy Warhol's factory, the memory of his work quickly faded after his AIDS related death in 1984.